mrjohannchang/dotfiles/README.md

            }
        ```

-    7. Config the terminal to use Monaspace Nerd Font and set your prefered text color scheme in Profiles > MSYS2 MinGW-w64 Zsh.
+    7. Config the terminal to use Monaspace Nerd Font and set your prefered text color scheme in Profiles > MSYS2 MinGW-w64 Fish.

 12. Pre-installation